dgp1130/blog/src/www/posts/ctor.md

 console.log(homer.myLastName); // 'Simpson'
 ```

-In the above example, the `Person` is not constructed directly, but rather made
+In the above example, the `Person` class is not constructed directly, but rather
-into a `ctor<Person>` which simply holds the `myLastName` field as it was
+made into a `ctor<Person>` which simply holds the `myLastName` field as it was
 provided.
 Once `Simpson.create()` has the `ctor<Person>` it constructs a
 `Simpson` based on it using the `from` keyword.